ComputationalRadiationPhysics/picongpu/USAGE.rst

 It is executed from an empty build directory.
 You will likely not use this tool directly when using ``pic-build`` from above.

-We *strongly recommend* to set the appropriate target compute architecture via ``-a`` for optimal performance.
+We *strongly recommend* to set the appropriate target compute backend via ``-b`` for optimal performance.
 For Nvidia CUDA GPUs, set the `compute capability <https://developer.nvidia.com/cuda-gpus>`_ of your GPU:

 .. code-block:: bash

    # example for running efficiently on a K80 GPU with compute capability 3.7
-   pic-configure -a "cuda:37" $HOME/picInputs/myLWFA
+   pic-configure -b "cuda:37" $HOME/picInputs/myLWFA

 For running on a CPU instead of a GPU, set this:

 .. code-block:: bash

    # example for running efficiently on the CPU you are currently compiling on
-   pic-configure -a "omp2b:native" $HOME/picInputs/myLWFA
+   pic-configure -b "omp2b:native" $HOME/picInputs/myLWFA

 .. note::

    If you are compiling on a cluster, the CPU architecture of the head/login nodes versus the actual compute architecture does likely vary!
-   Compiling for the wrong architecture does in the best case dramatically reduce your performance and in the worst case will not run at all!
+   Compiling a backend for the wrong architecture does in the best case dramatically reduce your performance and in the worst case will not run at all!

-   During configure, the architecture is forwarded to the compiler's ``-mtune`` and ``-march`` flags.
+   During configure, the backend's architecture is forwarded to the compiler's ``-mtune`` and ``-march`` flags.
-   For example, if you are compiling for running on AMD Opteron 6276 CPUs set ``-a omp2b:bdver1``.
+   For example, if you are compiling for running on AMD Opteron 6276 CPUs set ``-b omp2b:bdver1``.

 See ``pic-configure --help`` for more options during input set configuration: